Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Hampi Bazaar – The Ruins of a Once-Glorious Marketplace

-Today, the bazaar stands in silent ruins, with two-storied pillared structures on either side, whispering stories of its grand past.
-Once the commercial heartbeat of the Vijayanagara Empire, it now offers a glimpse into a time when Hampi was a thriving hub of trade and culture.
+Today, the bazaar stands in silent ruins, with pillared two-storied structures on either side whispering stories of its grand past.
+Though time has stilled the trade, walking here still gives you a sense of Hampi’s glorious days as a thriving hub of culture and commerce.

 Monolithic Nandi – The Guardian of Virupaksha Temple